-25 Capital management
+26 Capital management

 The FIA requires the Credit Union to maintain, at all times, a capital base which is adequate in relation to its business.
-Capital levels for credit unions in British Columbia are regulated pursuant to guidelines issued by the Financial Institutions Commission (FICOM).
+Capital levels for credit unions in British Columbia are regulated pursuant to guidelines issued by the BC Financial Services Authority (BCFSA, formerly the Financial Institutions Commission FICOM).
 Minimum capital standards are based on a total capital to risk weighted assets (RWA) ratio of 8%, along with a requirement that at least 35% of the capital base consist of retained earnings.
-The Credit Union met this requirement at December 31, 2018 and December 31, 2017.
+The Credit Union met this requirement at December 31, 2019 and December 31, 2018.
 Capital is managed in accordance with policies established by the Board.
 Management regards a strong capital base as an integral part of the Credit Union's strategy.
 The Credit Union has a capital plan to provide a long-term forecast of capital requirements.
 All of the elements of capital are monitored throughout the year, and modifications of capital management strategies are made as appropriate.

-The capital ratio as determined by FICOM's prescribed rules relating to on-statement of financial position and off-statement of financial position exposures is calculated by dividing total capital by RWA, which is the assets weighted according to relative risk (0% to 150%).
+The capital ratio as determined by BCFSA's prescribed rules relating to on-statement of financial position and off-statement of financial position exposures is calculated by dividing total capital by RWA, which is the assets weighted according to relative risk (0% to 150%).